Mathematics and Education

 I (Cathy Kessel) was educated as a mathematician, specializing in mathematical logic.
 I taught for three years after my PhD, then quit for a variety of reasons.
 Some of these are given in my 1990 UME Trends article “Why I Quit My Job.”

 During the 1990s, I made the shift from being a mathematician to being a researcher in mathematics education, auditing courses, and working on research projects at the School of Education at the University of California, Berkeley.
-I now work as a mathematics education consultant.
+Eventually, I became a mathematics education consultant.

 What a mathematics education consultant does may not be completely obvious.
 I’ve listed some of the projects I’ve worked on below.
 These tend to involve various combinations of mathematical knowledge, education expertise, and editing skills.

 From 2007 to 2009, I served as president of the Association for Women in Mathematics.
+In 2017, I received AWM’s Hay award.
 (Note: This blog is not intended to represent AWM or any other organization.)
 Unsurprisingly, I’m interested in research on mathematics and gender.
 I’ve written about that as well as about mathematics education.
+I’ve put some of my articles at http://works.bepress.com/cathy_kessel/.

 Some Past Projects